It’s one of the most famous buildings in London and the United Kingdom.

 One of the most peculiar facts about Big Ben is that it’s impossible for people without a UK passport to enter the tower!

-Since 2017, extensive renovations are being conducted to Big Ben which includes the addition of an elevator.
+Since 2017, extensive renovations are being conducted to Big Ben which include the addition of an elevator.
 Without it, you have to climb the 334 limestone steps to the top!